MansourShahhosseini/mansour/index.md

 - Shahhosseini, Mansour, and Luo, Xueming, "Causal Impact of Brands Supports for Abortion Rights on Consumers Spending"

 ## <a name="working-in_progress"></a>Work in Progress
-- "How to Sell in Second-hand Market"
+- "How to Sell in Secondhand Market"

 ## <a name="codes"></a>Codes
 - [LLMs Tutorial](https://github.com/MansourShahhosseini/LLM-Tutorial)